plone/training/mastering-plone/extending.rst

 .. only:: presentation

     * Old style
-    * Limited use cases
+    * Does not cover 100% of use cases
-    * Full of surprises

 .. only:: not presentation

-    The next thing is *GenericSetup*.
-As the name clearly implies, *GenericSetup* is part of CMF.
+    The next thing is :py:mod:`Products.GenericSetup`.

-    GenericSetup is tough to master, I am afraid.

     *GenericSetup* lets you define persistent configuration in XML files. *GenericSetup* parses the XML files and updates the persistent configuration according to the configuration.
 This is a step you have to run on your own!